-ECN 150 HUMANS AND THE EARTH: CAN WE COEXIST?
+ECN 150I HUMANS AND THE EARTH: CAN WE Three credit hours COEXIST?

 This team-taught, interdisciplinary course examines global environmental issues, including biodiversity, climate, energy and population from economic and other disciplinary perspectives.
 These other perspectives will vary depending upon the academic disciplines of the other two faculty members who teach the course.
-The student can satisfy three core credits, either in the sciences (BIO 200) or in the social sciences (ECN 150).
+The student can satisfy three core credits, either in the sciences (BIO 200) or in the social sciences (ECN 150I).